ojalatodd/sawtooth-core/docs/source/architecture/transactions_and_batches.rst

 In Sawtooth Lake, the set of possible transactions are defined by an extensible system called transaction families.
 Defining and implementing a new transaction family adds to the taxonomy of available transactions which can be applied.
-For example, in the :ref:`transaction-family-tutorial`, we define a transaction family called "xo" which defines a set of transactions for playing tic-tac-toe.
+For example, in the :ref:`python-SDK`, we define a transaction family called "xo" which defines a set of transactions for playing tic-tac-toe.